We will start our tenth year of homeschooling after Labor Day. It’s hard to believe that my kids and I have been learning together for that long.

 Joy, grace, growth, and love have been interwoven through all these years.
 Love and grace are so powerful it is the fuel that keeps us going.
 Every year, new opportunities present themselves, and we do our best to explore, embrace, and experience them.
 We can’t wait to see what this year holds- the good, the difficult, the challenges, the victories.
 Therefore, I am claiming this year to be one of great courage and perseverance as we keep our eyes focused on our academic tasks and community participation and continue striving to love God and others well.

-Right around the time my daughter turned three, I started to think more seriously about what education would be like for my children and what my future place in educational system would be.
-I remember walking through our church with two homeschool moms and declaring something to the point of “I will never homeschool my kids.”
-One of the women laughed and looked to the woman and said, “She will.
+When my daughter turned three, I started to think more seriously about what education would be like for my children and what my future place in the educational system would be.
+I remember walking through our church with two homeschool moms and declaring something to the point, “I will never homeschool my kids.”
+One of the women laughed, looked at the other woman, and said, “She will.
 Just wait and see.”
 At the time, my pride was irritated by the thought that someone would dare think they knew me better than I knew myself.
 Yet, somewhere deep inside my heart, I knew there was truth (and love) in her statement.

 The next few years proved her right!
-After much prayer, MANY discussions, more prayer, we decided to give homeschooling a try.
-Not only did I find what education would mean for my children but also what it would mean for me.
+After much prayer, MANY discussions, and more prayer, we decided to try homeschooling.
+I found what education would mean for my children and what it would mean for me.
 A new teaching position in a new setting.
 My kids, my home.
 A position I feel I was being prepared for long before the thought of homeschooling ever crossed my mind.

-Fast forward six years, homeschooling is without a doubt one of the best decisions we’ve made for our family.
+Fast forward ten years, and homeschooling is undoubtedly one of the best decisions we’ve made for our family.
 It is a full-time commitment, often requiring much sacrifice and patience.
 LOTS of patience.
-Patience and grace with my children and patience and grace with myself as we are challenged to learn, grow, and try new things.
-Education is a whole person, whole family, all-areas-of-life experience in our home.
+Patience and grace with my children, their patience and grace with me, and patience and grace with myself as we are challenged to learn, grow, and try new things.
+Education is a whole person, family, and all-areas-of-life experience in our home.